 For each method in the COM interface, WebLogic jCOM generates a corresponding method in the Java interface.
-In addition it generates some constants in the interface which, as the generated comments indicate, you can safely ignore-you will never need to know anything about them, or use them.
+In addition it generates some constants in the interface which, as the generated comments indicate, you can safely ignore.

 Once again, WebLogic jCOM picks up comments from the type library describing the interface and its methods, and uses them in the generated javadoc comments.